pravega/pravega/documentation/src/docs/controller-service.md

 specific metadata is stored under a scoped/Stream root node.
 Queries against this metadata include, but not limited to, querying segment sets that form the Stream at different points in time, segment specific information, segment predecessors and successors.
-Refer to [Stream metadata](https://github.com/pravega/pravega/blob/master/controller/src/main/java/io/pravega/controller/store/Stream/StreamMetadataStore.java) interface for details about APIs exposed by Stream metadata store.
+Refer to [Stream metadata](https://github.com/pravega/pravega/blob/master/controller/src/main/java/io/pravega/controller/store/stream/StreamMetadataStore.java) interface for details about APIs exposed by Stream metadata store.

 ### Stream Metadata

-Clients need information about what segments constitute a stream to start their processing and they obtain it from the epoch information the Controller stores in the stream store.
-A reader client typically starts from the head of the stream, but it might also choose to access the stream starting from any arbitrarily interesting position.
-Writers on the other hand always append to the tail of the stream.
+Clients need information about what Segments constitute a Stream to start their processing and they obtain it from the epoch information the Controller stores in the stream store.
+Clients need ability to query and find Stream Segments at any of the three cases efficiently:

+- A Reader client typically starts from the **head** of the Stream,
+- But it might also choose to access the Stream starting from any arbitrarily interesting position.
+- Writers on the other hand always append to the **tail** of the Stream.

-Clients need ability to query and find segments at any of the three cases efficiently.
-To enable such queries, the stream store provides API calls to get initial set of segments, segments at specific time and current set of segments.
+To enable such queries, the Stream store provides API calls to get initial set of Stream Segments, Segments at specific time and current set of segments.

-As mentioned earlier, a stream can transition from one set of segments (epoch) to another set of segments that constitute the stream.
-A stream moves from one epoch to another if there is at least one segment that is sealed and that is replaced by one or more set of segments that cover precisely the key space of the sealed segments.
-As clients work on streams, they may encounter the end of sealed segments and consequently need to find new segments to be able to move forward.
-To enable the clients to query for the next segments, the stream store exposes via the Controller service efficient queries for finding immediate successors and predecessors for any arbitrary segment.

-To enable serving queries like those mentioned above, we need to efficiently store a time series of these segment transitions and index them against time.
-We store this information about the current and historical state of a stream-segments in a set of records which are designed to optimize on aforementioned queries.
-Apart from segment specific metadata record, the current state of stream comprises of other metadata types that are described henceforth.

-Clients need information about what segments constitute a Stream to start their processing and they obtain it from the _epoch_ information the Controller stores in the Stream store.
-A **Reader** client typically starts from the **head** of the Stream, but it might also choose to access the Stream starting from any arbitrarily interesting position. **Writers** on the other hand always append to the **tail** of the Stream.

-Clients need ability to query and find segments at any of the following three cases efficiently:

-- To get initial set of segments.
-- Segments at specific time.
-- Current set of segments.

-The Stream store provides API calls, to enable the above client queries.

-As mentioned earlier, a Stream can transition from one set of Segments (_epoch_) to another set of Segments that constitute the Stream.
-A Stream moves from one _epoch_ to another if there is at least one Stream Segment that is sealed and that is replaced by one or more set of Stream Segments that cover precisely the key space of the sealed Stream Segments.
-As clients work on Streams, they may encounter the end of sealed Stream Segments and consequently need to find new Stream Segments to be able to move forward.
-To enable the clients to query for the next Stream Segments, the Stream store exposes via the Controller service, efficient queries for finding immediate successors and predecessors for any arbitrary Segment.
+As mentioned earlier, a Stream can transition from one set of Stream Segments (epoch) to another set of Segments that constitute the Stream.
+A Stream moves from one epoch to another if there is at least one Stream Segment that is sealed and replaced by one or more set of Stream Segments that cover precisely the key space of the sealed Segments.
+As clients work on Streams, they may encounter the end of sealed Stream Segments and consequently need to find new Segments to be able to move forward.
+To enable the clients to query for the next Segments, the stream store exposes via the Controller Service efficient queries for finding immediate successors and predecessors for any arbitrary Segment.

-To enable serving queries like those mentioned above, we need to efficiently store a time series of these Stream Segment transitions and index them against time.
-We store this information about the current and historical state of a Stream Segments in a set of tables which are designed to optimize on aforementioned queries.
-Apart from Segment specific metadata record, the current state of Stream comprises of other metadata types that are described henceforth.
+To enable serving queries like those mentioned above, we need to efficiently store a time series of these Segment transitions and index them against time.
+We store this information about the current and historical state of a Stream Segments in a set of records which are designed to optimize on aforementioned queries.
+Apart from Stream Segment specific metadata record, the current state of Stream comprises of other metadata types that are described henceforth.

 #### Records

 Stream time series is stored as as a series of records where each record corresponds to an epoch.
-As Stream scales and transitions from one epoch to another, a new record is created that has complete information about Stream Segments that form the epoch.
+As Stream scales and transitions from one epoch to another, a new record is created that has complete information about Stream Segments that forms the epoch.

 - **Epoch Records:**
-_Epoch: ⟨time, list-of-segments-in-epoch⟩_
+_Epoch: ⟨time, list-of-segments-in-epoch⟩_.
 We store the series of _active_ Stream Segments as they transition from one epoch to another into individual epoch records.
 Each epoch record corresponds to an epoch which captures a logically consistent (as defined earlier) set of Stream Segments that form the Stream and are valid through the lifespan of the epoch.
 The epoch record is stored against the epoch number.
 This record is optimized to answer to query Segments from an epoch with a single call into the store that also enables retrieval of all Stream Segment records in the epoch in _O(1)_.
 This record is also used for fetching a Stream Segment specific record by first computing Stream Segment's creation epoch from Stream Segment ID and then retrieving the epoch record.

  - **Current Epoch:**